AJKellmann/Graph2VR/README.md

 **As-Is**: This software is provided "as is" without warranty of any kind.
 Please check the issues pages for known bugs and missing features.

-For more details, see the [LICENSE file](https://github.com/molgenis/Graph2VR/blob/master/LICENSE) in this repository.